Armenian illuminated manuscripts: Vaspurakan

-The so-called Vaspurakan school was one of the main center of Armenian art in the 13th and 14th century, nearly 1500 of its manuscripts have survived, with most of them containing miniatures.
+The so-called Vaspurakan school was one of the main centers of Armenian art in the 13th and 14th centuries, nearly 1500 of its manuscripts have survived, with most of them containing miniatures.

 The most frequent themes of illustrations are the Creation of the world, the Sacrifice of Abraham and the Apparition under the Oak of Mamre.
 The miniaturists continued the ancient local traditions which had found survival in the form of reliefs and frescoes like the ones in the Holy Cross Cathedral of Aghtamar of the 10th century.
 According to Sirarpie Der Nersessian, the introduction of Old Testament scenes as symbols of New Testament subjects appeared as early as the 9th century in Armenian art.
-This artistic representation in the reliefs is particularly visible in the scene of the Sacrifice of Abraham which had led to an iconographic tradition of miniatures among the illuminators of the 13th and 14th centuries (Simeon Artchichetsi, Zakaria and Daniel of Uranc).
+This artistic representation in the reliefs is particularly visible in the scene of the Sacrifice of Abraham which led to an iconographic tradition of miniatures among the illuminators of the 13th and 14th centuries (Simeon Artchichetsi, Zakaria and Daniel of Uranc).

 The lack of perspective, typical of medieval art, is accentuated in the case of Vaspurakan school Miniatures.
 Common characteristics of this style most notably include flat figurative representation and scenes arranged in a frieze: “the characters are generally represented frontally.
 Their gestures are abrupt, dynamic and so expressive that they sometimes evoke several movements instead of just one.
 The goal is to discover the idea that is the basis of the subject, to reveal its very essence, without worrying about the interpretation of the narrative or the potentially meaningful symbols that the scene may have”.
 The miniaturists of Vaspurakan paid little attention to the faithful reproduction of concrete details drawn from the observation of the real world.
 What seems to have concerned them the most is the rhythm.
 And it is through rhythm that they worked on the symbolism.
 “They illustrated several types of ideograms that reveal the hidden meaning of the scenes depicted.
 The overall harmony stems from the traditional arrangement of the figures and their rhythmic movements.
 This rhythm, which is not that of ordinary gestures, acquires a deep meaning of perpetual motion.
 The course of events with their external details and the idealist character of the gestures are relegated to the background, while their symbolic meaning becomes fundamental”.

 The ornamentation of the Eusebian canons reveals a mastery in its execution in the form of horseshoe arches adorned with geometric and vegetal motifs.
 The silhouettes of both real and mythological beings were often intertwined by the vegetal motifs and the complex scrolls.
 Beneath the conventional symbolism in the treatment of the characters shines through the spontaneity following the popular way of thinking at the time.
-This principle of the ornamental art addresses religious themes with simplicity and lack of formalism.
+This principle of ornamental art addresses religious themes with simplicity and lack of formalism.
 It is this particularity that gives it its place in the history of Armenian miniature.
 Its eastern influence brings it closer to the art of Cappadocia, the art of Arab countries and Syria, Iran, as well as Mesopotamia; which constitutes a vast set of different but related cultures.